helahi3/ChessV2/README.md

 Uses a 2D array of Cells to represent the board
 Java Swing was used to implement the GUI

+You can try the app out by navigating to /out/artifacts/ChessApp/chess_v2.jar

 Currently supports 2 player version and against the computer.
 Players can only play as White against the computer.
 Screenshots of the game are available in the /screenshots folder.